How to Make Chicken Parmesan

 - the strict production codes dating back centuries.

 Mozzarella (maht-suh-REHL-lah) is a soft white cheese with a mild flavor typically made from cow’s milk.
-It came from southern Italy, where it was originally made from water buffalo milk.
+It came from southern Italy, originally made from water buffalo milk.

-Try it if you are lucky enough to find real buffalo mozzarella in your local market.
+Try it if you can find real buffalo mozzarella in your local market.
 Although expensive, it’s like eating ice cream compared to frozen yogurt.

 📖 Recipe